pypy/pypy/pypy/doc/objspace.rst

 Convenience Functions
 ~~~~~~~~~~~~~~~~~~~~~

-The following functions are used so often that it seemed worthwhile to introduce
+The following functions are used so often that it was worthwhile to introduce
 them as shortcuts -- however, they are not strictly necessary since they can be
 expressed using several other object space methods.